Counting genus zero real curves in symplectic manifolds: Introduction and main results

-I would like to thank my adviser, Gang Tian, for his continuous encouragement and support, and for sharing his inspiring insights.
-I should thank Aleksey Zinger for his patience and help with the exposition of this paper.
-Through the stimulus conversations with him the presentation of theoretical part of this paper has been enhanced.
-I am also thankful to Penka Georgieva for many helpful discussions.
+I would like to thank Professor G.~Tian, for his continuous encouragement and support and for sharing his inspiring insights, and A.~Zinger, for his patience and help with the exposition of this paper.
+I am also grateful to P.~Georgieva and J.~Solomon for many helpful discussions.
+Finally, I would like to thank the referee for many valuable comments and suggestions.